e-motional response #1

 When the books slam shut many of our feelings towards information and technology might be triggered.
 These machines have perhaps decided to treat us as a child, censoring the access to knowledge and limiting the amount of information we are allowed to digest.
 Or, they could also be acting out of consideration; perhaps sensing that exposure to too much information could cause us to shutdown emotionally.
 Our participation in this process is ‘rewarded’ by the satisfying auditory ‘slam’ of the book covers as we approach.
 However, this reward might simply be the incidental byproduct of a reaction: self-preservation, gentle denial, or blunt refusal intended to discourage our further interaction.

-This work was has been exhibited as part of a 2-person exhibition, ‘Kryptica‘, at Artemisia Gallery in Chicago, in September, 2001 and in Mexico City at the Centro Multimedia, within the Centro Nacional de las Artes from November to December, 2001.
-Additionally, it was installed in the exhibition ‘Paradise Refracted‘, at the Robert McLaughlin Gallery in Oshawa, Ontario, from January-March, 2002 and mounted again in 2005 at Art Interactive, for ‘Intamachine’ in Cambridge, MA.
+This work was exhibited as part of a 2-person exhibition, ‘Kryptica‘, at Artemisia Gallery in Chicago, in September, 2001 and in Mexico City at the Centro Multimedia, within the Centro Nacional de las Artes from November to December, 2001.
+Additionally, it was installed in the exhibition ‘Paradise Refracted‘, at the Robert McLaughlin Gallery in Oshawa, Ontario, from January-March, 2002 and mounted again in May, 2004 for Book Keepers, at Toronto Photographers Gallery, Toronto, Ontario.

 - Aluminum, hardcover books, basic stamp, power supply, solenoids, solid state relays, CCTV camera, Macintosh computer, MAX/MSP 4.07, and softVNS